Kat-9003CF/Kat-9003CF/README.md

 ### Kat Hurdley

--🔭I'm currently working on an app to help [Lego League](https://education.theiet.org/first-lego-league-programmes/) teams and coaches track their robot game scores in practise rounds.
+- 🔭I'm currently working on an app to help [Lego League](https://education.theiet.org/first-lego-league-programmes/) teams and coaches track their robot game scores in practise rounds.
--🌱I'm currently learning to
+- 🌱I'm currently learning to
--💬 Lego EV3 robotics, and teaching children to code!
+- 💬 Lego EV3 robotics, and teaching children to code!
--⚡ I also play music, particularly violin and Irish and Scottish, but you can also find me as part of [Sheffield Beatles Project](https://thesheffieldbeatlesproject.podbean.com/)
+- ⚡ I also play music, particularly violin and Irish and Scottish, but you can also find me as part of [Sheffield Beatles Project](https://thesheffieldbeatlesproject.podbean.com/)
--⚡ In my spare time, I run my own jewellery business, [Willowbrook Artistry](http://www.willowbrookartistry.co.uk)
+- ⚡ In my spare time, I run my own jewellery business, [Willowbrook Artistry](http://www.willowbrookartistry.co.uk)

 ## Technical Experience
-- Languages
+### Languages
--- JavaScript
+- JavaScript
--- HTML
+- HTML
--- CSS
+- CSS
--- MySQL
+- MySQL
--- Python
+- Python

 - Physical Computing